brandonTheProgram/World-Populations/README.md

   • Download the project

-  • Open the html that bring up the interactive map on your browser
+  • Open the svg file which bring up the interactive map on your browser

   • To regenerate the map, open the world_atlas.py file then open the html link that is created